Matthew 13

 And he said, “The one who sows the good seed is the Son of Man,

-The Jews got much of their understanding about Judgment Day from the prophet Daniel.
-For this reason Jesus used images and phrases taken from Daniel – for example, Son of Man (Dan.
+The parable of the Wheat and the Weeds is about Judgment Day.
+The Jews drew much of their understanding of that day from the prophet Daniel.
+For this reason, when Jesus speaks about the end of the age, he uses images and phrases taken from Daniel.
+These include the Son of Man (Dan.
 7:13–14), the kingdom (Dan.
-7:27), a furnace of fire (Dan.
-3:6), shining saints (Dan.
-12:3) – when discussing the end of the age.
+7:27), the furnace of fire (Dan.
+3:6), and the shining of the saints (Dan.
+12:3).

 Matthew 13:38